noronha-dataops/noronha/docs/source/guide/configuration.rst

       limits:
         memory: 512
         cpu: 2

+You can change the type of Kubernetes service that Noronha creates using the *service_type* keyword.
+Accepted values are: ClusterIP, NodePort, LoadBalancer

 GPU support is added through the *enable_gpu* keyword.
 Currently, Noronha does not support ID-specific GPU assignment or multiple GPUs per Pod.